 California Penal Code Section 487(d)(1) describes grand theft auto as a theft of an automobile involving specific elements of the crime.

-In order to convict you of GTA, the Los Angeles County prosecutor must be able to prove each and every element.
+In order to convict you of GTA, the Los Angeles County prosecutor must be able to prove every element.
 These elements include:

 - You took a vehicle owned by another person;